July 2017 - Tony's first time on the Canning

-It didn’t really sink in that I was about to drive the Canning Stock Route until I was on the Great Central Road having passed Uluru about 3 hours previously.
+It didn’t really sink in that I was about to drive the famous Canning Stock Route until I was on the Great Central Road having passed Uluru and Kata Tjuta (Ayers Rock and the Olgas) about 3 hours previously.
 Of course I had prepared for the physical aspects of the trip, but mentally, I had not prepared for the enormity of it all — the longest and potentially most difficult 4WD track in Australia.

 Combine that with the fact I was also responsible for another eight vehicles and 14 people as sole tour leader, and you might start to understand why I was getting slightly nervous.

 “So you’ve done the Canning before then?” came the obvious question from one of the customers as the group first met the evening before departure.

 “But you’ve done desert crossings before right, the Simpson?” came a searching reply.

 “I haven’t actually crossed any deserts,” I said, somewhat sheepishly.
 “But I have played around in the Simpson and done a fair bit of sand driving in Central Australia and up in Arnhem Land.
 And I’m a full time 4WD instructor.”
 I thought I’d better add that last bit to comfort the customers.
 The fact that this is all said with a Kiwi accent didn’t seem to be offering them much encouragement.